priyankarauthan/SpringBoot/README.md

 @Configuration → marks the class as a configuration class

 @Bean → tells Spring to create and manage this object

+In Spring Framework, @Primary and @Qualifier are used to resolve ambiguity when multiple beans of the same type exist in the Spring container.

+When Spring sees more than one bean of the same type, it does not know which one to inject.
+These annotations help tell Spring which bean to use.

+**4. @Primary and @Qualifier**
+@Primary and @Qualifier are used in Spring to resolve dependency injection conflicts when multiple beans of the same type exist. @Primary marks a bean as the default choice, while @Qualifier is used to explicitly specify which bean should be injected.

 ## Difference Between Spring and Spring Boot